 When wine is exposed to low humidity levels, the cork is likely to dry out, allowing air to get into your wine and damage it.
 However, it is possible to regulate air moisture in the cooler with humidity controls to keep the wine in the right conditions.

 As mentioned earlier, it is important to keep maintain the right temperature for your type of wine.
 A digital thermostat is designed to help you check whether the temperature is where you desire it to be.
 If not, you can adjust it as required.

 - Touch Control and Digital Displays

-Wine coolers that have smart functions, touch controls, and digital displays are sleeker and classy than the traditional models.
+Wine coolers with smart functions, touch controls, and digital displays are sleeker and classy than the traditional models.
 These functions render the unit easy to operate.
-In addition, there are some models that are smartphone-compatible.
+In addition, some models are smartphone-compatible.